milwad-dev/towork-backend/README.md

 ## Installation

-First you can make use of our repository from GitHub by cloning this in your new directory:
+First, you can make use of our repository from GitHub by cloning this in your new directory:

 ```shell
 git clone https://github.com/milwad-dev/towork-backend.git